 Before comparing Nextiva competitors, here are the capabilities that matter for mid-market contact centers:

-- MFA, audit trails, role-based permissions, data retention controls.
+MFA, audit trails, role-based permissions, and data retention controls.

 Putting the Right Contact Center Platform in Place